-General Information The Fall 2017 Syllabus gives the class website (Stellar is not used), as well as the posting dates and the due-in-class dates for the 12 weekly P-sets (numbered P-0 through P-11).
-They will be returned (with a sheet of printed solutions) on the second class period after hand-in, generally Wed..
+General Information The 18.100A class website is: http://math.mit.edu/~apm/f18-18100A.html (I don't use Stellar).
+It has a link to the Fall 2018 Syllabus, which gives the posting dates and the due-in-class dates for the 12 weekly P-sets (numbered P-0 through P-11).
+They will in general be returned (with a sheet of printed solutions) at the beginning of the second class period after hand-in, usually a Wednesday.

-Typically the week's problem set will cover the Fri., Mon., and Wed. classes before the due date.
+Typically the week's problem set, posted on the class website Friday, will cover the Fri., Mon., and Wed. classes before the due date.
 It will give separately for each class the reading assignment and the related problems, so that you can be prepared for the next class.
 Mathematics needs some "sink-in" time; often a problem which seems undoable late at night will be clear the next morning.
-Saving the reading and P-set for just before hand-in time is not a good strategy here.
+Saving the reading and P-set for just before hand-in time is not a good strategy for this class or math classes in general.